 We actively research and partner with vendors on ways to conserve our operational resources and eliminate waste responsibly.
 Our recent waste reduction efforts include pallet compactors for wood recycling, cardboard compactors for cardboard recycling, aerosol can crushers, and the use of tablets to eliminate the need for paper.
 We have and continue to invest in onsite oil recycling equipment at our facilities.

-Forum utilizes fleet vehicles for service, sales, and delivery.
+FET utilizes fleet vehicles for service, sales, and delivery.
 Forum tracks fuel spend, fleet size and age for Company owned and leased vehicles.
 In addition, DOT vehicles utilize Electronic Logging Devices to track mileage and fuel usage.

-Forum is proactively engaged in reducing fuel usage year over year.
+We are proactively engaged in reducing fuel usage year over year.
 Over the last two years Forum has reduced fuel spend by 61%.

 Global Tubing API and ISO Certifications

 Each tubing string undergoes rigorous in-line and final quality testing against both industry standards and Global Tubing’s own quality system to assure the tubing is manufactured to customer requirements.
 In July of 2014, Global Tubing became recognized as one of two coiled tubing providers in the world to successfully complete the API 5ST Monogram & ISO 9001/API Certification process.